 Where School of Urban Education students gain field experience that qualifies for program admission and completion.
-The School of Urban Education at Metropolitan State University was established by the state legislature to meet the needs of schools and learners in Minneapolis, St. Paul and diverse inner-ring suburbs.
+The School of Urban Education at Metropolitan State University was established by the state legislature to meet the needs of schools and learners in Minneapolis, Saint Paul and diverse inner-ring suburbs.
 For program admission and completion, we define "urban" field experience by both geographic location and student demographics, including public schools, community centers, libraries and not-for-profit agencies.

 East Metro Integration District, Osseo School District - 279